- Your safety, Our no 1 priority

 For this trek, you will be staying in 3-star category hotels in Kathmandu for 3 nights with breakfast and the best available teahouses during the trek.
 Nowadays in some places of Langtang reason is providing a room with attach bathrooms, we will try our best!
 However, teahouses in some places only have shared toilets and washing facilities.
 There is nothing like falling asleep after a long day on the trails to a panoramic display of mountains outside your bedroom window.
 On the inside, the accommodation is simple, yet clean, cosy and functional.
 The rooms usually include single sized beds with comfortable sheets, pillows, and blankets.
 All the Accommodation for your trek and tour is twin sharing basis.
 If you wish to get a single supplement it will be available in Kathmandu, and lower elevation of the trekking area but it might be difficult to get them in higher elevations in peak seasons.

 Your safety is our first priority.
-To make your dream adventure success there will be 1 professional trekking leader/guide, 1 assistance trekking guide (1 assistance trekking guide for every 7 trekkers) and support staff / Sherpa porters (1 support staff for every 2 trekkers).
-These arrangements will make sure that if anybody on the group gets any issue (emergency return, Altitude sickness, physical damage, sickness, etc) in the middle of the trek and can’t continue rest of the group can still go ahead as planned as to the destinations.
+To make your dream adventure a success there will be 1 professional trekking leader/guide, 1 assistance trekking guide (1 assistance trekking guide for every 7 trekkers), and support staff / Sherpa porters (1 support staff for every 2 trekkers).
+These arrangements will make sure that if anybody in the group gets any issue (emergency return, altitude sickness, physical damage, sickness, etc) in the middle of the trek and can’t continue rest of the group can still go ahead as planned as to the destinations.

 Yes, we will organize the support staff to carry your backpack.
 Every single trekking package on our website includes a 1 support staff for every 2 trekkers.
 He can carry max 25 kg for 2 trekkers.
 Trekking in The Himalayas is challenging and even very harder if you are carrying your backpack by yourself.
 It will be much easier and enjoyable if you take support staff to carry your backpack.
 You can only worry about your day pack with you and enjoy every single moment of your Himalayan day with stunning scenery.